UBC-MDS/DSCI_562_regr-2/lab2/lab2.md

 rubric={accuracy:10}

-Now, assume that log(fare) on any given day of the year follows a Gaussian distribution.
-Equivalently, this means that fare follows a *log normal* distribution, denoted in R as `*lnorm()` (such as `dlnorm()`).
+Now, assume that log(flow) on any given day of the year follows a Gaussian distribution.
+Equivalently, this means that flow follows a *log normal* distribution, denoted in R as `*lnorm()` (such as `dlnorm()`).
 Provide estimates of the following quantities of flow (*not* log(flow)!).
 Note that you should not have to fit any more models to answer this question.

 -   Median on day 160.
 -   The interquartile range (IQR) on day 160.